 Spicer resigns as press secretary in White House shakeup

-White House Press Secretary Sean Spicer resigned Friday in a decision tied to the hiring of new Communications Director Anthony Scaramucci, marking a major shakeup in the president's press shop at an already tumultuous time.
+White House Press Secretary Sean Spicer resigned Friday over the hiring of new Communications Director Anthony Scaramucci, marking a major shakeup in the president's press shop at an already tumultuous time.

 In a swift set of developments, former deputy Sarah Huckabee Sanders was announced as Spicer's replacement.